OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/content_development/Task_1.md

 **CONGRATULATIONS!**

 You have now launched an Open Source research project!
 Hopefully, from here on out, your work will act to benefit the wider community, forge new collaborations, and create new and fantastic opportunities for you all.
+Try and think about ways in which these skills can be applied to future projects, and how they might also have helped with some in the past.

 From now on, it is all up to you!
 Some advice is to: